 And before that it was ….

-Now, just a few months later, oil prices are at their lowest for 18 months and this has resulted in lower food prices internationally because of cheaper fertiliser and reduced distribution costs. and, it appears, Russia needs to trade just like any other nation.
+Now, just a few months later, oil prices are at their lowest for 18 months and this has resulted in lower food prices internationally because of cheaper fertiliser and reduced distribution costs.
+And, it appears, Russia needs to trade just like any other nation.
 This news is not getting the same media coverage – it doesn’t meet the shock-sadden-scare criteria.

 But there is bad news

-The bad news coverage is generally sensationalised and gives us neither a balanced nor a long-term perspective. we do not, for example
+The bad news coverage is generally sensationalised and gives us neither a balanced nor a long-term perspective.
+We do not, for example

 - Hear much about the increase in many household incomes resulting from the recent big drop in the bank rate

-- Get balanced perspectives on the bad news – such as how, two or three years after great housing crash of the early 90s, most house prices had exceeded their pre-crash price
+- Get balanced perspectives on the bad news – such as how, two or three years after the great housing crash of the early 90s, most house prices had exceeded their pre-crash price

 - Hear much about the success stories such as how the town of Corby in Northants, written off by the media 20 years ago after the collapse of the steel industry, has successfully regenerated itself.